pyeventsourcing/eventsourcing/docs/topics/examples/aggregate2.rst

 .. _Aggregate example 2:

-Aggregate 2 - Explicit Event Classes
+Aggregate 2 - Explicit event classes
 ====================================

 This example shows the ``Dog`` class used in the tutorial and module docs.